devegoo/Amlogic-Firmware-extraction/README.md

 "You’ll just need aml_sdc_burn.ini and aml_sdc_burn.UBOOT, plus the IMG file itself to create a bootable mass storage device.

-Now find the device for your micro SD card (formatted with FAT32) with lsblk"
+Find the device for your micro SD card (formatted with FAT32) with lsblk"

 sudo umount /dev/sdX*